afroisalreadyinu/real-world-haskell-chapter-10/readme.md

     } deriving (Show)
 ```

-The parsing function will take a ParseSTate with the ByteString and
+The parsing function will take a `ParseState` with the `ByteString`
-the offset set to 0, returning an `Either String (a, ParseState)`.
-The
+and the offset set to 0, returning an `Either String (a,
-question is how to encapsulate the parsing steps.
-The authors use a
+ParseState)`.
+The question is how to encapsulate the parsing
-newtype declaration to achieve this.
-This is a surprise move, as there
+steps.
+The authors use a newtype declaration to achieve this.
+This is
-was no example of putting a function inside a newtype constructor, but
+a surprise move, as there was no example of putting a function inside
-given that Haskell is a functional language, it's not so
+a newtype constructor, but given that Haskell is a functional
-surprising.
-Here's a sample that you can copy-paste into ghci to help
+language, it's not so surprising.
+Here's a sample that you can
-you understand it:
+copy-paste into ghci to help you understand it:

 ```haskell
 newtype IntOperation a = IntOperation { process :: a -> Either String a }